Would you love to live in Summit County's newest local's Neighborhood?

-Silver Mountain Village (aka Smith Ranch) Technical Appendices - Silver Mountain Village was one of the earlier development proposals on the Smith Ranch Property.
-A project submittal was made in 1999, and was in conjunction with a high end residential development called Buffalo Mountain Village located across the valley from the Smith Ranch property.
+Silver Mountain Village (aka Smith Ranch) Technical Appendices - Silver Mountain Village was a 1999 development proposal for the Smith Ranch Property, in conjunction with a high end residential development called Buffalo Mountain Village located across the valley from the Smith Ranch property.
 Silver Mountain Village proposal was ultimately terminated in 2002.
 The following documentation was produced as part of that proposal:

 Silver Mountain Village Boreal Toad Study